mattermost/docs/source/collaborate/install-desktop-app.rst

 The Mattermost desktop app is available for Linux, Mac, and Windows operating systems.
 The Desktop App supports all the features of the web experience, plus the following features:

-- `Connect to multiple Mattermost servers </preferences/manage-desktop-app-server-connections.html>`__ from a single interface, and navigate between servers using keyboard shortcuts.
+- :doc:`Connect to multiple Mattermost servers </preferences/manage-desktop-app-server-connections>` from a single interface, and navigate between servers using keyboard shortcuts.
-- `Auto-start Mattermost </preferences/customize-desktop-app-experience.html>`__ when a user logs into their machine.
+- :doc:`Auto-start Mattermost </preferences/customize-desktop-app-experience>` when a user logs into their machine.
-- `Add Mattermost </preferences/customize-desktop-app-experience.html>`__ to the Windows Start menu, the Taskbar, the Dock, or the System Tray.
+- :doc:`Add Mattermost </preferences/customize-desktop-app-experience>` to the Windows Start menu, the Taskbar, the Dock, or the System Tray.
-- (Windows/macOS) `Deep link to the desktop app </preferences/customize-desktop-app-experience.html>`__ via the ``mattermost://`` protocol if the app is already installed.
+- (Windows/macOS) :doc:`Deep link to the desktop app </preferences/customize-desktop-app-experience>` via the ``mattermost://`` protocol if the app is already installed.
-- (Linux) `Set up Desktop Entry </preferences/customize-desktop-app-experience.html>`__ for the application to more easily `integrate into a desktop environment <https://wiki.archlinux.org/index.php/Desktop_entries>`__.
+- (Linux) :doc:`Set up Desktop Entry </preferences/customize-desktop-app-experience>` for the application to more easily `integrate into a desktop environment <https://wiki.archlinux.org/index.php/Desktop_entries>`__.

-See the `desktop app software requirements </install/software-hardware-requirements.html#desktop-apps>`__ for details on supported operating systems and releases.
+See the :ref:`desktop app software requirements <install/software-hardware-requirements:desktop apps>` for details on supported operating systems and releases.

 Install and update the Mattermost desktop app
 ---------------------------------------------